Anshhh369/Chatbot/README.md

 # Chatbot
  Langchain chatbot

+chatbot, which seamlessly collects information from users and streamlines the appointment scheduling process.
+In today’s fast-paced world, convenience and efficiency are paramount when it comes to scheduling appointments.
+Recognizing this need, I embarked on a journey to create a chatbot that serves as a reliable scheduling assistant for booking service appointments with a bank.

 To kickstart the implementation of the chatbot, I leveraged the OpenAI platform, specifically utilizing the ‘gpt-3.5-turbo’ model from the OpenAI package which has been optimized for chat purpose.

 # Understanding Chains